smdsu/sales-analytics-project/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+## About the Author

+This project is part of my journey to mastering backend development and API design.
+I'm learning as I go, so please don't judge too harshly!
+If you spot anything that can be improved, I'd love to hear your thoughts.

 ## Acknowledgments

 - Thanks to all the contributors who have helped to shape this project.